anvitsaxena/CMPE-277/README.md

 Assignment 2: Implicit Intent
 An Android Application which makes use of Implicit Intents to understand the functioning of ACTION_DIAL and ACTION_VIEW.

+Assignment 3: Farm IOT App
+An android application that makes use of Broadcast Receiver to create a IOT based Farm application.